 As you grow managing your inventory can become one of the most important aspects of running a business.
 It requires a well organized process to ensure that timing and accuracy are always met, and everything is able to run smoothly without any interruptions to your orders.

 Once a business expands its customer base more product is required to be on hand to meet the increased demands.
-This can make it more challenging to meet those requirements and make sure all of your inventory is ready to ship once a customer places an order.
+This can make it more challenging to make sure your inventory is ready to ship once a customer places an order.
 At this stage it might become too onerous to handle internally and it could be worthwhile considering outsourcing your inventory management to a 3PL (third-party logistics provider).
-This takes away the challenges of setting up the entire infrastructure and providing all of the necessary resources to accurately forecast and manage inventory yourself.
+Having a reputable partner manage your inventory takes away the challenges of setting up the entire infrastructure and providing all of the necessary resources to accurately forecast and manage inventory yourself.

 When Should You Reorder More Inventory?

 Probably the toughest challenge that you will face in your business will be figuring out when and how much additional inventory you should order to make sure you have enough stock to meet demand, but not too much where it is taking up excess space and costing you more than is necessary.
 By looking at historical patterns for when and how much of your product sells you can start to get a better understanding of what is likely to be necessary moving forward.

 The first step in this process is to make sure that all of your sales data is located in a central database that you can reference.
 It is important that all of this data lives in a single database and you aren’t pulling from multiple channels to compile the information.
 This could lead to confusing or missing out on some orders.
 Once you have this set up you can now monitor your inventory historically to see how much of any given product is sold per day/week/month, and see which products have the highest sales volume.
 It will also help provide information on which ones are not selling so you can decide whether it is worth it to continue selling that product.